-1. The Ministry of Finance is seeking public feedback on the draft Goods and Services Tax (Amendment) Bill 2011.
-The Bill sets out the proposed legislative amendments to the Goods and Services Tax (GST) Act.
-We invite you to comment on the proposed amendments.
+1. The Ministry of Finance is seeking public feedback on the five proposed legislative amendments under the draft Goods and Services Tax (Amendment) Bill 2012.
+We invite you to comment on the proposed amendments in the Amendment Bill.

 SCOPE OF THE CONSULTATION EXERCISE

-3. The draft GST (Amendment) Bill 2011 covers Budget 2011 tax changes as well as other changes to existing tax policies and administration resulting from on-going review of the GST system.
-The main tax changes are summarised as follows:
+4. The draft GST (Amendment) Bill 2012 covers a tax change announced in the Budget Statement 2012 as well as other changes to existing tax policies and administration resulting from on-going review of the GST system.
+These include:

 Other tax changes:

-5. We would appreciate your full support to ensure that the consultation exercise is productive.
+6. We would appreciate your full support and participation to ensure that the consultation exercise is productive.
 Respondents are requested to observe these guidelines:

 a.
 Please identify yourself and the organisation you represent (if any) so that we may follow up to clarify any issues, if necessary;